How to Protect Your Mac – Guide for Designers

 You can proceed to follow the easy installation instructions that you will be presented with.

-The safer option would be to set up automatic updates.
+The safer option would be to set up automatic updates to protect your Mac.

 Updating other software besides the operating system is relatively easy as well.